 Documentation Guidelines:

-- Team collaboration notes: While only primary care providers and FQHCs/RHCs can bill for APCM, CMS expects documentation of contributions from each care team member, supporting the interdisciplinary nature of the care provided.
+- Team collaboration notes: While only primary care providers and FQHCs/RHCs can bill using APCM codes, CMS expects documentation of contributions from each care team member, supporting the interdisciplinary nature of the care provided.

 - Record of patient interactions: Document every communication with patients, including phone calls, telehealth visits, and in-person visits, to establish continuity of care.